dmaone/CommonSense/Underlying-Data/Oscillograms/Cortron/README.md

 ![Strobe, sense line, comparator output](OriginalTimings/Strobe_and_sense_200ns.png)

 ## Direct drive experiments
-All driving is performed with strong drive, via 1kΩ current-limited resistor.
+All driving is performed with strong drive, via 1kΩ current-limiting resistor.
 Note that datasheet specifies max. source current for PSoC5 LP GPIO at 4mA, so if you want to repeat this and reduce this resistor - consult your datasheet and don't fry your GPIOs.

 ### No load